wsh17/9fellas/README.md

 to specify the metadata for your application.
 Samples for **pws** and **openstack** are provided, just copy one of those if you are running on **aws**, **vcd**, or **vsphere**.
 6. Update your manifest file to specify the name of the application, replacing "mj" below with your initials or something else to make it unique.
 If you've created a new manifest file, also update the "cloud" value to one of the values mentioned above.
 The "dashboard" values should point to the hostname where you want the consolidated dashboard to run.
-The example below is for PWS, where PWS is also hosting the dashboard.<br/>
+The example below is for PWS, where PWS is also hosting the dashboard.

-<pre><code>
+    ```
     ---
     applications:
     - name: 9fellas-mj